Emilio-Ramirez/AlgorithmIntro/README.md

       postoderTraversal
       preorderTraversal
 ```
 # AlgorithmIntro

 This repository contains implementations and exercises for various Data Structures and Algorithms (DSA) topics.
 The structure follows a clear hierarchy explained below.

+# AlgorithmIntro

+This repository contains implementations and exercises for various Data Structures and Algorithms (DSA) topics.
+The structure follows a clear hierarchy explained below.